 Sunflower meanings include happiness, optimism, honesty, longevity, peace, admiration, and devotion.
 The sunflower possibly surpasses all others in terms of its universal power to bring joy to people.
-With a round face and bright yellow petals that resemble rays of sunshine, the sunflower has important cultural and spiritual significance to people around the world.
-In this post, you’ll learn about commonly shared sunflower symbols and meanings, the sunflower in cultural mythology, and its spiritual significance.
+With a round face and bright yellow petals resembling rays of sunshine, the sunflower has important cultural and spiritual significance to people around the world.
+In this post, you’ll learn about sunflower symbols and meanings, the sunflower in cultural mythology, and the spiritual significance of the sunflower.

 Table of Contents